hendrik-goebel/marble/readme.md

 ### How to use it

-Create beats by draw blocks on the canves and let marble fall on them.
+Create beats by drawing blocks on the canves and let marble fall on them.
 You can assign different sounds to different blocks.

 Doubleclick removes a block.